-If you are a new or competing supplement applicant, you must outline a plan, specific to the proposed project, with appropriate and reasonable time-framed goals and action steps necessary to achieve the following:
+You must outline a plan, specific to the proposed project, with appropriate and reasonable time-framed goals and action steps necessary to achieve the following:

-- Within 120 days of receipt of the NoA, 36 all proposed sites (as noted on Form 5B: Service Sites) must have the necessary staff and providers in place to begin operating and delivering services to the proposed community and/or target population, as described on Forms 5A: Services Provided and 5C: Other Activities/Locations. - 2.
+- Within 120 days of receipt of the NoA, 35 all proposed sites (as noted on Form 5B: Service Sites) must have the necessary staff and providers in place to begin operating and delivering services to the proposed community and/or target population, as described on Forms 5A: Services Provided and 5C: Other Activities/Locations. - 2.
 Within one year of receipt of the NoA, all proposed providers must be in place and all sites must be delivering services for the proposed hours of operation.